jzuniga-amd/rocm-libraries/projects/rocsolver/docs/conceptual/intro-rocsolver.rst

 perspective.
 The categories are:

 * **LAPACK functions**: The high-level functions that LAPACK users are most likely to call.
-  These routines normally solve a complete standard problem (such as the Symmetric Eigenvalue Problem), or perform a computational task that users may need to build their own workflows when solving specific problems from their applications (reducing a matrix to tridiagonal form, for example).
+  These routines normally solve a complete well-known problem (such as the Symmetric Eigenvalue Problem), or perform a computational task that users may need to build their own workflows when solving specific problems from their applications (reducing a matrix to tridiagonal form, for example).
   These category corresponds to what LAPACK clasifies as **driver** and